 Message from the Chair

-We currently have 43 faculty (tenured or tenure-track) and 93 graduate students, giving a ratio of about three students per faculty member.
-For fall 2012 we have a new cohort of 11 students from about 200 applicants.
+We currently have 42 faculty (tenured or tenure-track) and a ratio of about two students per faculty member.
+For fall 2015 we have a new cohort of 17 students from about 200 applicants.

 Please examine our areas of specialization, faculty interests, and program requirements.
-The University of Texas at Austin, houses numerous programs with links to sociology, for example, the Population Research Center, the LBJ School of Public Affairs, the Department of Human Ecology, the School of Social Work, the Institute of Latin American Studies, and the Department of Asian Studies.
-Also learn more about Austin and Central Texas, which provide a very attractive setting for the university.
-Most of our faculty and graduate students are nonnative Texans who have found Austin to be a wonderful place to live.
+The University of Texas at Austin houses numerous programs with links to, for example, the Population Research Center, the LBJ School of Public Affairs, the Department of Human Ecology, the School of Social Work, the Institute of Latin American Studies, and the Department of Asian Studies.
+We invite you to also learn more about Austin and Central Texas, which provide a very attractive setting for the University.
+Most of our faculty and graduate students are non-native Texans who have found Austin a wonderful place to live.

-Note that Fall 2013 applications for admission and funding should be received by December 1, 2012.
+Note that applications for admission and funding should be received by December 1.
 Applications are now completely online, and the procedures are carefully described on our website.
-If you have any questions, contact the Graduate Admissions Coordinator, Ms Evelyn Porter.
+If you have any questions, please contact the graduate program administrator, Evelyn Porter.

 Successful applicants may be offered a University Fellowship or support from one of our several training grants.
 With a few exceptions, RA positions are negotiated with faculty researchers only after a student has been here for at least a semester, and are not available to new students.